defenseunicorns/terraform-aws-tfstate-backend/doc/adr/0004-ci-configuration.md

 ## Decision

-To mitigate the problems above with a better developer experience, we ran some experiments and have decided the following:
+To mitigate the problems above with a better developer experience, we ran several experiments and have decided on the following:

 - Implement action protections in GitHub to prevent forks from automatically triggering actions.
 `Settings --> Actions --> General --> Fork Pull Request Workflows --> Run workflows from fork pull requests --> Require approval for fork pull request workflows.`